SudhaUdayakumar/Machine-Learning-Projects/Advertisement/Readme.md

-Titanic Dataset- Python Machine Learning
 ![enter image description here](https://github.com/SudhaUdayakumar/Machine-Learning-Projects/blob/main/Advertisement/Advertisement.jpeg?raw=true)
-Advertising Sales Channel Dataset
+***Advertising Sales Channel Dataset***

  Sales Channel Prediction Case Study

 1. We have to see which channel has the highest Sales.
-Radion/Newspaper or TV
+Radio/Newspaper or TV
 2. All our EDA shows TV has the highest sales, through our various plots
 3. Processing our data.
     Drop Column.
 The Unnamed column acts like a serial number so we drop them
     Outlier: Only 2 values in Newspaper have outlier, so we are dropping it. it comes to almost only 1% of data , so we are dropping it
-    Skewness: Was only with newspaper, and since there are negative values, used power transform to transform the data (execpt sales)
+    Skewness: Was only with newspaper, and since there are negative values, used power transform to transform the data (except sales)

 4. Model Building:
     We have used 6 models to build our data